chussong/virasoro/README.md

 Multiple runs can be described in a batch on one line using Mathematica-like syntax: for instance, the following line:
 {26,34,2} 1 3 {0,5,1} 1000
-would expand to running with hp=0,1,2,3,4,5 for each of c=26,28,30,32,34, a total of 30 order-1000 runs.
+would expand to running with h=0,1,2,3,4,5 for each of c=26,28,30,32,34, a total of 30 order-1000 runs.
 This would most likely finish in under an hour.
-The program automatically combines runs which differ only in hp and/or qmax in order to save time.
+The program automatically combines runs which differ only in h and/or qmax in order to save time.
 It's also possible to specify parameters in terms of others, which is quite useful for batch runs.
 For example, if you wanted to do a lot of runs with hl = c/25 and hh = c/11, you could just write the following:
 {26,34,0.2} c/25 c/11 0 1000
 This is still not very robust, so you have to be careful: the parameters must be immediately followed or preceded by an explicit operation, so c/25 and 25\*c are legal but c / 25 and 25c are not.
 Parameters can also only be defined relative to those which appear to their left, so hh can be set to 2.3\*hl but hl can not be set to hh/2.3. +, -, \*, and / are supported, as well as a parameter just sitting by itself, e.g. hl.